Government agencies communicate via

 HDB, like any developer, incurs land and construction costs when it develops HDB flats.

-HDB’s total development cost, which includes construction and land costs, and the CPF housing grants disbursed to eligible home buyers, cannot be fully covered by the sale prices of its flats.
+HDB’s total development cost, which includes construction and land costs, cannot be fully covered by the sale prices of its flats.
 This is why HDB incurs a significant deficit every year for its Home Ownership Programme.
 The annual deficits, funded by Government grants, are reflected in HDB's audited financial statements, which are published annually.

-A: BTO flats are priced to reflect individual attributes and are based on comparable resale flats in the vicinity.
+A: BTO flats are priced to reflect their individual attributes and take into account comparable resale flats nearby.
 It is not accurate to compare BTO flat prices to average resale prices for the entire town, as the resale flats are scattered across the town with some located near the town centre and/or other facilities while the others further away.
 Learn more about why BTO flats in the same town may have different prices.